Preventing First Date FAILS (Part Trey)

-True friendship – the kind where you can be your true self and still be accepted, where you can give and receive counsel, encouragement and even correction – may not be thrilling or intoxicating, but it is wonderful (and in our culture far more rare than romance).
+True friendship – the kind where you can be your true self and still be accepted, where you can give and receive counsel, encouragement and even correction – may not be thrilling or intoxicating, but it is wonderful and far more rare than romance.
 Trust me!

 You want to know how to live and breathe in authentic community before you seek a potential life partner.

 And you want to find a potential life partner who is comfortable in community as well.
 And inside that sort of community you can both get to know one another.

 Then in addition to saying, “Goodbye” to bad first dates, you can say, “Hello” to the relational, emotional and spiritual maturity that will make you far more than a great first date.
 You’ll become the kind of person who can enter a committed sacrificial relationship (in spite of your weaknesses, wounds and short-comings) and not only survive.
 You will be able to THRIVE!

 If that sounds like a desirable goal, please consider this simple prescription.